 Now you’re running a company with 28 people.
 You told me now about what you have to think of.
-In retrospect, where you prepared for that transition from science, researcher to CEO?
+In retrospect, were you prepared for that transition from science, researcher to CEO?

 You seem quite happy, confident with that, but be honest: what were your biggest challenges?

-MP: In the beginning my biggest challenge was: how to make people see what’s the potential of the technology the way how I see it.
-It was never a challenge with the clinical setting.
-We have huge collaborations in Europe and in US with the largest Medical Center so that work very well.
-But investors… In general for medtech or diagnostic companies it’s very hard to bring across what’s the value, because they all have some bad previous experiences.
+MP: In the beginning, my biggest challenge was: how to make people see what’s the potential of the technology the way how I see it.
+It was never a challenge in the clinical setting.
+We have huge collaborations in Europe and the US with the largest Medical Center so that works very well.
+But investors… In general, for medtech or diagnostic companies, it’s very hard to bring across what’s the value, because they all have some bad previous experiences.
 They didn’t have good returns, exits as they have seen in biotech and so the challenge was always how to demonstrate that this is different and that we can tackle maybe some of those issues that were there before.
-One of the really learning points was for me how to successfully raise money and it wasn’t easy but we did it.
+One of the learning points was for me how to successfully raise money and it wasn’t easy but we did it.

 Back to you running the company.
 Who helped you to overcome obstacles.
 Was it University?

 So that also is very important for our clinical developments in terms of speed.
-Time to market: US is more complex, but there are certain things that are significantly faster happening that in Europe – we see also now with vaccine.
-But I think in in Switzerland we have the right mix of the talent, access to funds and the right support.
-You know, we like technopark, we’re expanding in the neighborhood and I think we have a good support from the city of Basel, also during Corona.
+Time to market: the US is more complex, but certain things are significantly faster happening than in Europe – we see also now with the vaccine.
+But I think in Switzerland we have the right mix of talent, access to funds, and the right support.
+You know, we like technopark, we’re expanding in the neighborhood and I think we have good support from the city of Basel, also during Corona.
 I think all that together, yeah, we feel at home here.

 “We need the best”